TheWilley/TWVOTT/README.md

 - **0.4.0** - Added preload support
 - **0.5.0** - Added lineHeight option, an editPage function and fixed multiple bugs regarding line coordinates
 - **0.5.1** - Options are no longer required
+- **0.5.2** - Implemented 0.5.1 as I forgot to build before publishing

 ## License